-- Attendance: MANDATORY!
+Attendance: MANDATORY!
 I do keep track of who is and isn't attending lecture and laboratory.
 This course has a considerable amount of new concepts and terminology and it serves your best interest to attend class regularly.
 Any student disrupting the classroom and affecting the learning experience of others will be asked to leave.
 Along these lines, NO cell-phones, beepers, and/or associated earpieces are allowed either in the lecture room or laboratory.
 My policy is not to give a warning, rather, if a cell-phone or beeper activates during lecture/laboratory, you will lose one LETTER GRADE from your final grade.
 Viewing a cell-phone or pager that activates on "silent" mode during a quiz or exam will be treated as an instance of CHEATING and handled accordingly (in addition to the above penalty).
 Those wishing to utilize laptop computers as part of the class are required to sit in the first row of the classroom.
-Viewing anything other than BIOL 2652 coursework on a computer during course time will result in the loss of one LETTER GRADE from your final grade.
-University guidelines dictate that students missing 20% of lecture sessions for this class are subject to receiving a grade of "F" regardless of their standing in the course per the discretion of the instructor. - Students With Documented Disabilities: Students requiring accommodations or modifications because of documented disabilities should discuss this need with Dr. Lockhart at the beginning of the quarter.
+Viewing anything other than BIOL 4300 coursework on a computer during course time will result in the loss of one LETTER GRADE from your final grade.
+University guidelines dictate that students missing 20% of lecture sessions for this class are subject to receiving a grade of "F" regardless of their standing in the course.

+Students With Documented Disabilities: Students requiring accommodations or modifications because of documented disabilities should discuss this need with Dr. Lockhart at the beginning of the quarter.
 Students not registered with Special Services Program must contact the Access Office for Students with Disabilities in Farber Hall.
-Their phone number is 245-2498. - Assessment: For the lecture grade, four exams (tentative) plus a comprehensive final will be given.
-Each exam will be worth 100 points.
+Their phone number is 245-2498.

+Grades: For the lecture grade, three exams (tentative) plus a comprehensive final will be given.
 Questions will be based on both material covered in lecture and reading material assigned in class.
 Exam questions will be in a variety of formats including (but not limited to) essay, short answer, multiple choice, fill in the blank, drawings, etc...Any questions concerning grading should be brought to the attention of the instructor NO LATER than one week following return of the exam.
-NO make-up exams will be given for any reason.
-Should you miss an exam, you may take the comprehensive final to replace the missed exam grade.
+NO make-up exams will be given.

 For the laboratory grade, 3 lab practicals (tentative) will be given.
 The Lab practicals cannot be made up.
 If a lab practical is missed, you will receive a zero for that lab grade.

-As part of the lab, various graded assignments will be given (approximately 50-100 points worth).
-Your final grade will be a combination of your lecture exam scores and laboratory score.
-Lecture exams will comprise 65% and lab exams and assignments will comprise 35% of your final score.
+The final grade will be a combination of your lecture exam score, laboratory exam score, final exam score, and dissection project: